LaganYT/LTunes-Flutter/README.md

 ### Downloads
 - Download all songs from an album, skipping already downloaded songs.
-- Download all songs from a playlist, skipping already downloaded songs.

 ### Lyrics and Visuals
 - Lyrics support (save lyrics when downloading songs).